vberlier/mudkip/README.md

   **default**: `"rtd"`

   Presets configure Mudkip and Sphinx to enable specific features.
-The `rtd` and `alabaster` presets enable the development server and configure Sphinx to use the `dirhtml` builder.
-The `rtd` preset also changes the html theme to the [Read the Docs](https://github.com/rtfd/sphinx_rtd_theme) theme.
+The `rtd`, `furo` and `alabaster` presets enable the development server and configure Sphinx to use the `dirhtml` builder.
+The `rtd` preset changes the html theme to the [Read the Docs](https://github.com/rtfd/sphinx_rtd_theme) theme and the `furo` preset to the [Furo](https://pradyunsg.me/furo/) theme.

   The `xml` preset configures Sphinx to use the `xml` builder.
 This is useful for more advanced use-cases when you have a separate static site generator that can process a hierarchy of docutils documents.